The history of the Swan & Edgar department store in Piccadilly Circus.

 Cumbrian-born William Edgar (1791-1869) met George Swan (d.1821) in the early 19th century.
 At the time, Edgar was running a haberdashery stall in St James Market, while Swan had a shop on Ludgate Hill in the City of London.
 They went into business together in Ludgate Hill, before moving to 20 Piccadilly in 1812.
 Business was soon booming and they made over £80,000 in their first year.
 Nine years later, Swan sadly died, but his business partner Edgar honoured his memory by continuing to trade in their joint name.
 Swan & Edgar moved to 49 Regent Street in 1841.
 By 1848, business was going so well, the store expanded to numbers 45-51 Regent Street and the corner of Piccadilly Circus.

-Edgar ended up outliving with business partner by over four decades, passing away in 1869.
+Edgar ended up outliving his business partner by over four decades, passing away in 1869.
 He lived the last two decades of his life with his wife Frances and their five children at Eagle House on Clapham Common’s South Side.
 The Georgian building was mostly demolished after Frances’ death in 1889, although parts of the south wing exist today as mews housing.
 The couple are buried in one of the ‘Magnificent Seven’ cemeteries: West Norwood Cemetery in south London.

 Although both founders had died, their names continued to live on through the department store as it continued trading.
 An 1883 advert boasted the huge range of articles offered for sale, billing the store as “wholesale and retail silk mercers, drapers, furriers/ Mantle and costume makers and seal skin merchants/ Novelty and economy in dress/ All articles of fashion of the latest styles and reliable quality”.
 The department store’s popularity was boosted by the opening of the nearby Piccadilly Circus tube station in 1906 and became a popular meeting place for friends and lovers to rendezvous.
 In December 1901, the managing director Walter Morford (who had been in the role since 1895), ended up in trouble with the police over the store.
 People complained his moving window displays were causing congestion on the pavement, with sometimes hundreds of people blocking the pavement to look at the action.
 Morford ignored several police summons, complaining he had spent over £100 on designing the windows to attract customers.
 Read the rest of this entry